Slender Intrusion, Persuasive Corrosion

 The Instrument’s program models itself after neurological pathways of a body, transforming the impulses into evolving light systems pulsing through the walls and ceiling of the space.
 I had a really compelling exchange with three neuroscientists and an architect about the translation of a biological system into architectural one.
 When the light ascends into the ceiling, it reanimates the scene of thousand of screen-used frog props originally used in Paul Thomas Anderson’s film Magnolia (1999), as though triggering a flickering memory.
 Reanimation of the cinematic image evolves in constant symbiogenesis, realizing the structure of feedback and emergence rather than control.
 I imagined The Instrument to function as an ecosystem, composite of biological and technological forces in which microscopic and macroscopic views of the world are entangled.
 Conceived as associations of actors, in this system both human and non-human actants affect change on each other via hybrid encounters, alliances or confrontations.

 I think it’s always interesting at the end of something to try to remember where it came from, or, what was the initial impulse that you might have dissociated from in the process.
 Two years ago, when I made Kata Doksa, I already thought of it as a part of a bigger puzzle.
 I saw the film Magnolia numerous times, and the amphibian rain scene really stuck with me because it seemed to have absolutely no rational reasoning for it to happen, but also made complete sense in all of its absurdity.
 Actually, it made as much sense as life does, sometimes… Like a sudden upsurge of violent occurrences in the world; a solitary attacker that explodes an IED and nobody knows why, a tsunami that sweeps a town’s houses all of a sudden, or going to see the doctor and finding out that a cancer has emerged in a healthy body.
 An event that injects disorder and chaos into the world we thought we had total control over.
-While I’m trying to finalize this text, I can barely think of anything else than what happened two days ago in the States, and what we all imagined to be the impossible, against common sense, against freedom, against reason and intelligence; Donald Trump has been elected a president.

 According to French polymath Poincaré, all systems, from the largest one (like Milky Way) to the smallest ones like gaseous molecules operate like probabilistic systems of chance.
 That means, that in this probabilistic world of unstable equilibriums small differences in initial conditions create indeterminate or chance results.
 Poincaré often quotes roulette and the weather as examples of these systems: in a game, small muscular differences that occur while spinning will greatly effect, in a way that we cannot measure, the final outcome.
 Similarly, the smallest item falling in one geographical location can effect the cyclone happening on the other side of the world six months later.
 There is a beautiful definition that Edward Lorenz gives of Chaos, describing it as “When the present determines the future, but the approximate present does not approximately determine the future.”